mteam88/mteam88.github.io/src/content/blog/im-new-to-mev.md

 ## Conclusion and Further Reading
 I hope this guide has been helpful.
 Please use common sense while navigating the MEV community, and feel free to link this article to anyone who is new to MEV.

+Also check out [this article instructing how to create an MEV bot](/posts/how-to-use-the-artemis-mev-framework/) in Rust.

 Some of my favorite MEV related articles and resources are as follows:
  - [Flash Boys: A Wall Street Revolt](https://en.wikipedia.org/wiki/Flash_Boys)